ttoss/ttoss/docs/website/blog/2024-08-27-strategic-decision-making-always-account-for-economic-Impact-in-your-product-choices.md

 In strategic product decision-making, considering a range of economic indicators ensures a well-rounded analysis.
 Here are some of the key indicators you should evaluate:

-### 1. Cost of Delay
+### 1. Cost of Delay (CoD)

-Cost of Delay (CoD) measures the financial impact of postponing a product launch.
+[Cost of Delay](/docs/product/product-development/definitions#cost-of-delay) measures the financial impact of postponing a product launch.
 It helps you understand the urgency of a release by quantifying potential revenue loss, missed market opportunities, and competitive disadvantages.
 By evaluating CoD, you can prioritize actions that minimize financial setbacks and maximize market capture.

 ### 2. Life-Cycle Profits